NullDesk/nullmailer/README.md

 ### <a name="fluent-extensions"></a>Fluent Extensions

-The Mailer Extensions also includes a more traditional set of fluent extension methods that can sometimes be useful in creating messages.
+The Mailer Extensions also includes a more traditional set of fluent extension methods.

-While these are mostly intended for internal use in the fluent message builder, they are available for your convenience if you choose to use them.
-They are often handy for modifying a message after it has been created by another mechanism.

 With these extensions, the order in which you chain the methods is largely irrelevant.